CasualCoder91/N_Body/docs/N-Body-Simulation/Clustering.rst

 #.
 True Negative (TN): correctly classified as field star.
 #.
 False Negative (FN): wrongly classified as field star.
 #.
 Unconfirmed Positive (UP): not mapped star classified as cluster star.
 Treated as FP.
 #.
 Unconfirmed Negative (UN): not mapped star classified as field star.
-Treated as FN
+Not taken into account since FN is unlikely.

 Accuracy
 ^^^^^^^^